hannesm/platform-blog/Signing-the-opam-repository.md

 Certainly, the access can be frozen, thus the signing bot does not receive updates, but continues to sign the old repository version.

+Unless RM have to sign for names, MITM on this link can be used to squat package names and key ids.

 ### Snapshot key

 If the snapshot key is compromised, an attacker is able to: